Para Wirra Conservation Park is the National Parks SA Park of the Month for May 2019.

 With its extensive grassy areas, relaxing lakeside, and beautiful bush setting, Para Wirra Conservation Park is a well-loved gathering place for family and friends.

-The park has recently been upgraded, with upgraded trails, a nature play area, upgraded picnic areas and a new camping area.
+The park was upgraded last year, with upgraded trails, a nature play area, upgraded picnic areas and a new camping area.

 On-leash dogs are welcome in the park.